ashujha301/Task-Manager/README.md

 Pending tasks:-

 1. Redux state management for protected routes in client
-2. http Only Cookie management for the authtoken, Now it uses local storage to store the authtoken.
-3. Implementing Logout functionality
+2. Implementing Logout functionality
-4. Google auth access for the live server is not given thats why it showing access error
+3. Google auth access for the live server is not given thats why it showing access error
-5. Test functions
+4. Test functions
-6. Rate Limiter for the server
+5. Rate Limiter for the server
-7. sql injection attack not handled, it should use string id's rather than id's
+6. sql injection attack not handled, it should use string id's rather than id's